Sikorsky SH-3 Sea King: Operational history

 The SH-3 was the primary helicopter for retrieving crewed space capsules starting with Mercury-Atlas 7 in May 1962.
 Helicopter 66 was the primary recovery vehicle for Apollo missions 8 and 10 to 13.
 In February 1971, an SH-3A, operating from the amphibious assault ship USS New Orleans, recovered Apollo 14.
 A specialist search and rescue variant of the SH-3, the HH-3, also performed in this capacity.

-Several Sea Kings, operated by the United States Marine Corps's HMX-1 unit, are used as the official helicopters of the President of the United States; in this capacity, the call sign 'Marine One' is used by the helicopter currently occupied by the President.
-As of 2012, a replacement helicopter fleet for the Sea King was pending under the VXX program.
-In 1992, the US Justice Department sued Sikorsky over allegations of overcharged component pricing and deliberately misleading US Navy negotiators.
-In 1997, the Justice Department issued further accusations against Sikorsky of willful overcharging on a contract to upgrade the Navy's Sea Kings.
-In 2024, the VH-3D was replaced by the VH-92 Patriot as the Marine One helicopter.

 During the 1990s, the Sea King was replaced in the ASW and SAR roles by the U.S. Navy with the newer Sikorsky SH-60 Sea Hawk.
 However, the SH-3 continued to operate in reserve units in roles including logistical support, search and rescue, and transport.
 On 27 January 2006, the SH-3 was ceremonially retired at NAS Norfolk, Virginia, by Helicopter Combat Support Squadron 2 (HC-2).
 They have been replaced by increasingly advanced variants of the SH-60 Sea Hawk.
 In the early 21st century, following their drawdown in US service, there have been a number of initiatives to refurbish ex-military Sea Kings for continued operations; in addition to civil operators, nations such as Egypt and India acquired refurbished former US Sea Kings to supplement their own aging fleets.

+Several Sea Kings were operated by the United States Marine Corps's HMX-1 unit flying as the official helicopters transporting the President of the United States with the call sign "Marine One."
+In 1992, the US Justice Department sued Sikorsky over allegations of overcharged component pricing and deliberately misleading US Navy negotiators.
+In 1997, the Justice Department issued further accusations against Sikorsky of willful overcharging on a contract to upgrade the Navy's Sea Kings.
+Since 2010, a replacement helicopter fleet for the Sea King was pending under the VXX program.
+In 2024, the VH-92 Patriot replaced the VH-3D as the Marine One helicopter except for White House flights because its more powerful rotor wash burnt and uprooted the South Lawn landing zone creating hazardous flying debris.
+In September 2026, the White House helipad was completed and the VH-3D was destined for retirement.